FB Investor Alert: Bronstein, Gewirtz & Grossm... | INN

-FB Investor Alert: Bronstein, Gewirtz & Grossman, LLC Reminds Facebook, Inc. Investors of Class Action and Lead Plaintiff Deadline: December 27, 2021
+FB Investor Alert: Bronstein, Gewirtz & Grossman, LLC Reminds Facebook, Inc. Shareholders of Class Action and Lead Deadline: December 27, 2021

 Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Facebook, Inc. and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Facebook between November 3, 2016 and October 4, 2021,inclusive .
 Such investors are encouraged to join this case by visiting the firm’s site: class action seeks to recover damages against Defendants for …